 *Applications will not be processed if any items are missing or if not submitted as a single PDF file.

-The Research Grant winner will be expected to present his or her research at the NMPRA Annual Conference (Orlando, FL) in Fall 2018 as a condition of receiving these funds.
+The Research Grant winner will be expected to present his or her research at the NMPRA Annual Conference (New Orleans, LA) in Fall 2019 as a condition of receiving these funds.

 The specifics of this program are as follows:

 1. The principal investigator (PI) of any proposal submitted must be a resident member of NMPRA or have submitted an application for membership.
 Please note the application process may take up to 5 business days.
 Time must be allowed for this prior to the submission deadline.

 2. Eligible applicants are defined as: 1) Med-Peds residents in good standing; 2) Med-Peds chief residents (5th year chiefs).

 3. Proposals submitted should address an important area of concern for the health or healthcare of children, adolescents, and adults, preferably an area of concern that is salient to Med-Peds.
 The awards will be one-time awards; multiple-year funding requests will not be considered.
 Preference will be given to those proposals that have the potential to lead to projects of a larger or longer-term nature, and that address an important Med-Peds health issue.

 4. Applications must be received by Friday, July 26, 2018 11:59 EST. These initial proposals must include the following items*: